get color ramp by name, color, or function

 extreme.
 Note that internally, colors are expanded to length

-, then trimmed, then the corresponding n
+gradientN, then trimmed, then the corresponding n colors

 are returned.

-argument is also useful when returning a color
+The trimRamp argument is also useful when returning a color

-.
+function, which occurs when n=NULL.
 In this case, colors are

-, then are trimmed using the
+expanded to length gradientN, then are trimmed using the

-, then the returned function can be used
+values from trimRamp, then the returned function can be used

 to create a color ramp of arbitrary length.

-Note that when reverseRamp=TRUE
+Note that when reverseRamp=TRUE, colors are reversed

-before trimRamp
+before trimRamp is applied.

 By default, alpha transparency will be maintained if supplied in the